vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Use the function

-Next, we rebuild our extension, and our function is ready to be used.
+Now, we rebuild our extension, and our function is ready to be used.
 In order to run a custom data source's function, we use one of two Building Blocks:
 * *Run function*
 * *Run function with return value*